NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

 In its Appendices A.1 and B.1, [@!RFC7873] provides example "simple" algorithms for computing Client and Server Cookies, respectively.
-These algorithms MUST NOT be used as the cookies produces are too weak when evaluated against modern security standards.
+These algorithms MUST NOT be used as the resulting cookies are too weak when evaluated against modern security standards.

 In its Appendix B.2, [RFC7873] provides an example "more complex" server algorithm.
-This algorithm is replaced by the interoperable specification in Section (#serverCookie) of this document, which MUST be used by Server Cookie Implementations.
+This algorithm is replaced by the interoperable specification in Section (#serverCookie) of this document, which MUST be used by Server Cookie implementations.

 This document has suggestions on Client Cookie construction in Section (#clientCookie).
 The previous example in Appendix A.2 of [@!RFC7873] is NOT